-Either pure laziness or a genuine lack of security education were reasons for this breach.
+Either pure laziness or a genuine lack of internet security education were reasons for this breach.
 Both of these can be incredibly dangerous, as was the case with this Dunkin breach.

 Avoid Similar or Common Passwords

 The hackers obtained usernames and common passwords from a previous breach on a completely different site.
-They stored them and began hitting multiple sites with an account checker, hoping that they would catch a member using the same login and common password on a different site (DD Perks, in this case).
+They stored them and began hitting multiple sites with an account checker, hoping that they would catch a member using the same login and popular password on a different site (DD Perks, in this case).
 People who used the same email address and common passwords for multiple sites were the reason for this breach.